learn-co-students/module-2-code-challenge-round-1-nyc-web-0217-module-2-code-challenge---vendors-and-sweets-1584711423/README.md

-# Rails Code Challenge - Sweets Vendors
+rails# Rails Code Challenge - Sweets Vendors

 For this assessment, you'll be working with a vendors and sweets domain.